 DTMF payments are transactions where the customer enters their card details on a phone keypad during a call — and the digits are captured securely so they never reach the agent, the call recording, or the business systems.

-When you enter a card number on a phone, each key press generates a tone — that's DTMF (Dual-Tone Multi-Frequency).
+When you enter a card number on a phone, each key press generates a tone.
+That's DTMF (Dual-Tone Multi-Frequency).
 For decades those tones travelled openly through the call, exposing card data to anyone listening, recording, or transcribing.
-Modern DTMF payment systems intercept those tones at the network or session layer, replace them with neutral substitutes for everyone except the payment gateway, and let the transaction complete without the business ever touching the data.
+The job of a secure DTMF payment flow is to make sure the customer's real digits are captured inside a certified payment environment and never reach the business, while the audio the agent and recordings hear carries no decodable card data.

-The category has three competing approaches — DTMF clamping, DTMF masking, and DTMF suppression — that get used interchangeably in marketing copy but are technically distinct, with different PCI implications and integration patterns.
+The category uses three terms, DTMF clamping, DTMF masking, and DTMF suppression, that get used interchangeably in marketing copy but are technically distinct, with different PCI implications.
 This guide covers what each one actually does, when you'd pick one over another, and what to look for in a DTMF payment processing solution.

 What Is DTMF?